MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-monitor-use-ambari-api.md

 ## What is Ambari?

-[Apache Ambari][ambari-home] is used for creating, managing, and monitoring Apache Hadoop clusters.
+[Apache Ambari][ambari-home] is used for provisioning, managing, and monitoring Apache Hadoop clusters.
 It includes an intuitive collection of operator tools and a robust set of APIs that hide the complexity of Hadoop, simplifying the operation of clusters.
 For more information about the APIs, see [Ambari API Reference][ambari-api-reference].

-HDInsight currently supports only the Ambari monitoring and managing features.
+HDInsight currently supports only the Ambari monitoring feature.
+Ambari API 1.0 is supported by HDInsight version 3.0 and 2.1 clusters.
+This article covers accessing Ambari APIs on HDInsight version 3.1 and 2.1 clusters.
+The key difference between the two is that some of the components have changed with the introduction of new capabilities (such as the Job History Server).

 **Prerequisites**